 That’s when I discovered The Pomodoro Technique.
 I was intrigued immediately.
 I've found that gamification of anything encourages me to not only nerd out on getting stuff done but make things happen too.

-What is the Pomodoro Technique?
+What’s the Pomodoro Technique?

-Since its first introduction its taken off and become a go to productivity hack within management and business industries.
-It'sThe idea behind it is that you set a timer for 25 minutes and focus on one task.
+Since its first introduction its taken off and become a go-to productivity hack within management and business industries.
+The idea behind it is that you set a timer for 25 minutes and focus on one task.
 When that task is done you get a 5 minute break.
-After you have completed 4 pomodoros - you get a 15 minute break.
+After you have completed 4 pomodoros (2 hours) - you get a 20 minute break.

 Why does it work?

 Depending on how your brain sees it: you only have 25 minutes to work or you get a break in 25 minutes!
 So if you have something you really need to get focused and get done, you’ve got 25 minutes to focus.
 Conversely, if you don't want to work there's an understanding that you only need to sit down for 25 minutes, then break time!